vanderbilt-redcap/external-module-framework-docs/README.md

-[Module Pages](pages.md) | Modules can provide their own pages to perform any arbitrary actions [Hooks](hooks.md) | Modules can define hook methods that execute in certain places on REDCap core pages [Methods](methods/README.md) | The framework provides many features via methods on the module object [Framework Versioning](versions/README.md) | The mechanism through which backward compatibility is maintained as the framework changes over time
-[AJAX Requests](ajax.md) | The recommended way to perform AJAX requests from module code [Internationalization Guide](i18n-guide.md) | The guide for support multiple languages within your module [Crons](crons.md) | Scheduled tasks that automatically execute periodically in the background [Unit Testing](unit-testing.md) | Writing standard PHPUnit tests for your module [Compatibility](compatibility.md) | Making sure your module correctly specifies required REDCap & PHP versions
+[Module Pages](pages.md) | Modules can provide their own pages to perform any arbitrary actions [Hooks](hooks.md) | Modules can define hook methods that execute in certain places on REDCap core pages [Methods](methods/README.md) | The framework provides many features via methods on the module object [SQL Queries](methods/querying.md) | The recommended way to query the database from module code [Logging](methods/logs.md) | The framework's built-in logging functionality [AJAX Requests](ajax.md) | The recommended way to perform AJAX requests from module code [Crons](crons.md) | Scheduled tasks that automatically execute periodically in the background [Unit Testing](unit-testing.md) | Writing standard PHPUnit tests for your module [Compatibility](compatibility.md) | Making sure your module correctly specifies required REDCap & PHP versions [Internationalization Guide](i18n-guide.md) | The guide for support multiple languages within your module [Framework Versioning](versions/README.md) | The mechanism through which backward compatibility is maintained as the framework changes over time

 Misc.
 Resources | Descriptions
 -|-